My Nana, an amazing woman who is always there when you need her.

 Some student lack the ability to write down their process in an experiment.
 Most can articulate themselves well whilst being filmed.
 This works especially well with the more exuberant young male students.

-What challenges (technical and policy related) do you face with this topic?
+policy related) do you face with this topic?

 My cell phone rules go against some of the school rules.
 This can cause other staff members issues when a student explains my rules.
 I am currently working with all school teaching staff and admin staff trying to make positive changes with technology.
 I am sharing my ideas and findings.